HadiAmirpour/FFmetric/README.md

 # FFmetric

-FFmetric is an open-source perceptual video quality prediction framework integrated into FFmpeg/libx264.
+FFmetric is an open-source perceptual video quality prediction framework integrated into FFmpeg.

 It provides lightweight, decoding-free perceptual quality estimation using encoder-side compression statistics.
 FFmetric can be used for real-time quality monitoring, adaptive encoding, bitrate ladder generation, and large-scale transcoding without requiring decoded frames or reference videos.